CodeF53/SlackMod/README.md

 ![](https://i.imgur.com/fxn3Pg9.png)
 It isn't recommended to use this because it doesn't persist saves through restarts.

-For more detail see [my work in progress blog post on this](https://github.com/CodeF53/blogs/blob/main/works-in-progress/ModdingSlack.md)
+For more detail see [my blog post on making this](https://dev.to/f53/adding-a-custom-css-menu-to-slack-1090)

 ## Why?
 Discord has a lot of mods to help customize and improve it.